ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-01-25-OpenScap-STIG.md

 Really, at the end of the day, this is like most vulnerability remediation - can we patch it? will it break something? can we accept the risk?

-Of the four "True" vulnerabilities, only one could I fix for demonstration purpose... which would be to completely remove Docker for the sake of an image and I..
-I just don't wanna..
+Of the four "True" vulnerabilities, only one could I fix for demonstration purpose, which would be to completely remove Docker for the sake of an image, and I just don't think that's prudent here.

 I am 2.5 hours into this project and I think it's time for some coffee.
 This was actually a bunch of fun and would recommend.